Eric the Victorious

 Eric the Victorious (Note: Some sources have referred to Eric the Victorious as either King Eric V or Eric VI.
 Whether or not there were any Swedish monarchs named Eric before Eric the Victorious is disputed, with some historians claiming that there were several earlier Erics, and others questioning the reliability of the primary sources used and the existence of these earlier monarchs.
 The list of monarchs after him is also uncertain in a few brief early periods, which makes the assignment of any numeral problematic (see Eric and Eric and Erik Årsäll) whether counting backward or forward.)
-(Old Norse: Eiríkr inn sigrsæli, Modern Swedish: Erik Segersäll; c.
+(Eiríkr inn sigrsæli, Erik Segersäll; c.
 945 – c.
-995) was a Swedish monarch as of around 970.
+995) was King of Sweden as of around 970.
 Although there were earlier Swedish kings, he is the first Swedish king in a consecutive regnal succession, who is attested in sources independent of each other, and consequently Sweden's list of rulers usually begins with him.
 His son Olof Skötkonung, however, is considered the first ruler documented to definitely have been accepted both by the original Swedes around Lake Mälaren and by the Geats around Lake Vättern.
 Adam of Bremen reports a king named Emund Eriksson before Eric, but it is not known whether he was Eric's father.
 The Norse sagas' accounts of a Björn Eriksson are considered unreliable.

 Eric's kingdom

 His original territory was in Uppland and neighbouring provinces.
 He acquired the epithet of Segersäll – Victorious or literally blessed with victory – after defeating an invasion force from the south in the Battle of Fýrisvellir which took place near Uppsala.
 A brother of Eric's named Olof allegedly being the father of Styrbjörn the Strong, Eric's main opponent in that battle, is part of the traditions about them.

 The extent of Eric's kingdom is unknown.
 In addition to the Swedish heartland around lake Mälaren it may have extended down along the Baltic Sea as far south as Blekinge.
-According to Adam of Bremen, and Saxo Grammaticus he was also King of Denmark after defeating King Sweyn Forkbeard.
+According to Adam of Bremen, and Saxo Grammaticus he was also King of Denmark after defeating King Swein Forkbeard.
 The Stone of Eric also describes a Swedish attack against Denmark as mentioned by Adam of Bremen.

 According to the Flateyjarbok, his success was largely due to an alliance with free farmers against an earl-class nobility, but archaeological findings suggest that the influence of that class diminished during the last part of the tenth century.
 Eric probably introduced a system of universal conscription known as ledung in the provinces around Mälaren.

 In all probability he also founded the town of Sigtuna, which still exists and where the first Swedish coins were minted for his son and successor King Olof.